New Ways Kids Get High

 - Eavesdropping is allowed.
 It's okay to listen in on your teens when they're on the phone or have friends over; the same goes for checking their computer history.
 "It's not about their privacy, it's about your duty to protect them," says Catherine Brunson, consultant for Community Anti-Drug Coalitions of America.
 "If you don't understand the slang they're using for sneaky ways to get high, look it up on the Internet or call your school's drug counselor.”

 - Collect evidence.
 Make a list of behaviors that concern you, including when and how often they occur.
 "One of the biggest red flags is when your teen has new friends and suffers a sudden drop in grades," says Brunson.
 Others include different eating and sleeping patterns and a loss of interest in favorite activities.

 - Act decisively.
 If you suspect your teen is abusing drugs or alcohol, sit down together when you're both calm and have plenty of time to talk things over.
 Explain why you're concerned, mentioning specific symptoms or incidents, and anything you've discovered, like pills or empty bottles.
 Tell your teen that you'll accompany him to a drug or alcohol evaluation assessment (schedule the appointment beforehand), but don't tell him that a test will be involved.
 A professional will recommend the best course of action or treatment.

 There's a wide range of drugs in your medicine cabinet that can attract teens looking for an easy high.
-Here, the most commonly abused (along with some of their slang names):
+Here, the most commonly abused and dangerous things kids do to get high (along with some of their slang names):

 - Amphetamines, such as Dexedrine ("Christmas Trees," "Oranges") and Desoxyn ("Stove Top," "Go-Fast"), used to treat narcolepsy and obesity